-Harmonic Minor and Beyond: Great Scales for Heavy Metal Guitar Playing
+Harmonic Minor and Beyond: Killer Scales for Modern Heavy Metal Guitar

 For this column, I've responded to a great question from a reader — Zachary in Houston, Texas.